sunpy/sunpy/doc/source/guide/acquiring_data/database.rst

     >>> len(database)
     37

+There is another level of caching which ensures a previously downloaded file corresponding to a database entry is not downloaded again.
+This ensures that in case of queries which have some results in common, files for the common results will not be downloaded again.
+In the following example, you can see that even if the query is a new one, it will have all files in common with the previous query.
+Therefore, no new files are downloaded.

+    >>> entries = database1.fetch(
+        vso.attrs.Time('2012-08-05 00:00:00', '2012-08-05 00:00:01'),
+        vso.attrs.Instrument('AIA'))
+    >>> len(database)
+    37

 2.4 Adding entries manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Although usually not required, it is also possible to add database entries